Su Command in Linux (Switch User)

 If the user is granted with

-sudo su - and using the user password is the same as running
+sudo su - and then typing the user password has the same effect the same as running

 When used with the